readikus/early-saas-handbook/docs/intro.md

 - Make actions or notes.
 Don't have a conversation about work without any outcomes.

+- Ask when you are not sure how something works in the app.

 - Time box meetings and keep focused Don't randomly cover lots of subjects in meetings.

 * Ask when you are not sure how something works in the app or howx§should work in the .